Mukundks2004/Tsuro/README.md

 - form where you can select how many players and their colours, maybe make it so multiple people cant have the same colours
 - make everything strongly typed

+- maybe don't let other people pcik the same colour you have picked, or the same name? do form validaiton? idk

 ## IMPORTANT NOTE

 - WANT TO CHANGE THIS TO BE HOSTED SO THAT MULTIPLE PEOPLE CAN PLAY AT ONCE